A Family-Owned Wagyu Farm

 How is our Wagyu Beef Raised?

 We raise our Wagyu beef longer than traditional beef (three years compared to 15 to 18 months).
 Unlike regular beef, Wagyu cattle are not encouraged to gain weight quickly.
 This slow growth creates the most tender meat.
+Wagyu are famous for their intramuscular fat, known as marbling, which develops naturally throughout their lives.
 It also allows us to get to know and meet each cow’s needs better.